 I hope this information could help.

-#11 Updated by Nyall Dawson over 1 year ago
+#11 Updated by Nyall Dawson almost 2 years ago

 - Status changed from Open to Feedback

 The issue here isn't the CRS -- it's the Project's ellipsoid settings.
 But I can't see any difference in behavior here between 2.18 and 3.4 -- in both of them, loading the .tif directly into a new project sets the project CRS as the custom user crs, but leaves the ellipsoid as "None/Planimetric".
 To me this is expected behaviour -- the CRS definition doesn't include an explicit ellipsoid definition, so we can't automatically set it to match the CRS.

 Manually setting the ellipsoid to either Mars2000 or a custom ellipsoid results in correct measurements (both 2.18 and 3.4)

 #12 Updated by Sylvain Breton almost 2 years ago

 Your comment helped me better understand my problem and I am now able to get good measurement values.
 However I still think there is an issue behind this.

 -I opened Project Properties, in the General tab I changed the ellipsoid in Measurement subsection.

 -By default the selected ellipsoid is WGS 84, switching to None/planimetric solved the measurement issue.